Richard Martin (lord mayor of London)

-Sir Richard Martin (died July 1617 in London) was an English goldsmith and Master of the Mint who served as Sheriff and twice as Lord Mayor of the City of London during the reign of Elizabeth I.
+Sir Richard Martin (died July 1617 in London) was an English goldsmith and Master of the Mint who served as Sheriff and twice as Lord Mayor of the City of London during the reign of Queen Elizabeth I.

 Early career

 Richard Martyn's birth is estimated at c.
 1534 on the basis of his age given as 28 in a portrait medallion by Steven van Herwijk dated 1562.
 He was elected a liveryman of the Worshipful Company of Goldsmiths, one of the Livery Companies or craft guilds of the City of London, in 1558.
 He was elected alderman for the wards of Farringdon Within 1578–1598 and Bread Street 1598–1602.
 He was Sheriff of London in 1581–1582.

 Martin was knighted in 1588–1589 and served a partial year as Lord Mayor in 1589, succeeding Sir Martin Calthrop who had died in office.
 He was Prime Warden or head of the Goldsmiths' Company 1592–1593, chairing the Court of Wardens or governing body of the company, and served a second term as Lord Mayor in 1593–1594, succeeding Sir Cuthbert Buckell.
 His other municipal offices included President of Christ's Hospital and Comptroller-General of Hospitals 1594–1602.

 Martin was an investor in Sir Francis Drake's 1577–1580 voyage of circumnavigation and also in Drake's 1585–1586 expedition to harass the Spanish ports in the New World.